dnartor/getting-started-Rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This guide is designed for beginners who want to get started with creating a Rails application from scratch.
+It does not assume that you have any prior experience with Rails.

-- Ruby version
+- Ruby version: 3.0.2p10

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization

-- How to run the test suite
+- How to run: rails s

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...